 VERBUND AG engages in the business of generating, trading, and selling electricity to participants in energy exchange markets, traders, electric utilities, and industrial companies as well as to household and commercial customers.
 It operates through the following segments: Hydro, New Renewables, Sales, Grid, and All Other.
-The Hydro segment offers hydropower generation technology.
+The Hydro segment involves the construction, operation and refurbishment of hydropower plants (incl. pumped storage)...
 The New Renewables segment focuses on wind and photovoltaic generation technologies.
 The Sales segment is involved in trading and sales activities.
-The Grid segment includes operations of Austrian Power Grid AG, Gas Connect Austria GmbH, and Austrian Gas Grid Management AG.
+The Grid segment includes operations of Austrian Power Grid AG (electricity transmission system operator) and Gas Connect Austria GmbH (operator of the high-pressure pipeline grid in Austria).
 The All-Other segment refers to electricity and thermal generation, infra-group business activities, and equity interests.
 The company was founded in 1947 and is headquartered in Vienna, Austria.